sebastiencaille/sky-lib/skylib-java/README.md

 **MVC POC**

 Key points
-* The Model is made of Properties (basically, a typed value and listeners)
+* The Model is made of Properties (basically, a typed value + listeners)
-* The dynamic properties of all the graphical components are always driven by properties
+* The dynamic properties of all the GUI components are always driven by the properties
-* The dynamic properties of the graphical components are never directly linked together
+  (The dynamic properties of the GUI are never directly linked together)
-* Properties of the model and properties of the graphical components are bound through converters
+* The properties of the model and the graphical components are bound through converters
 * The MVC model can be generated from the application model

 Complete example [[Screenshot](../screenshots/MVC_Full_TC.png)][[Model](lib-gui-examples/src/main/java/ch/skymarshall/example/gui/controller/impl/ControllerExampleModel.java)] [[View](lib-gui-examples/src/main/java/ch/skymarshall/example/gui/controller/impl/ControllerExampleView.java)]

 Example
+(displaying a boolean property as a checkbox and as a String)
 ```java
 protected final BooleanProperty booleanProperty = ...;